GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 of your page size (or you may specify the coordinates of the *projected* view point with **+v**\ *x0/y0*.
-When **-p** is used without any further arguments, the values from the last use of **-p** in a previous GMT\ command will be used.
+When **-p** is used without any further arguments, the values from the last use of **-p** in a previous GMT command will be used.
+Alternatively, you can perform a simple rotation about the z-axis by just giving the rotation angle.
+Optionally, use **+v** or **+w** to select another axis location than the plot origin.

 .. _grid-registration: